Mohamad Louai Shehab

 Latest News

 Jan.
-2025 I was at the Purdue ICON Student Research Conference in West Lafayette, IN.
-I presented a poster about our work Learning Reward Machines from Partially Observed Optimal Policies
+2025 - I was at the Purdue ICON Student Research Conference in West Lafayette, IN.
+I presented a poster about our work Learning Reward Machines from Partially Optimal Policies

 Jul.
 2024 — I was at the Learning for Dynamics and Control Conference (L4DC) to present our work Learning true objectives: Linear algebraic characterizations of identifiability in inverse reinforcement learning.